allthingslinux/tux/docs/content/user/features/leveling.md

 **Causes:**

-- The channel is in the `xp_blacklist_channels` list.
+- The channel is in the `XP_BLACKLIST_CHANNELS` list.
-- The user is sending messages faster than the `xp_cooldown` setting allows.
+- The user is sending messages faster than the `XP_COOLDOWN` setting allows.
 - The user has been manually blacklisted from the XP system.

 **Solutions:**